-Exclusive polling with independent research company Omnisis reveals that the public are generally disapproving of political donors receiving rewards and access after parting with their cash – with Conservative voters more concerned than Labour
+Exclusive polling that we have undertaken in collaboration with Byline Times reveals that the public are generally disapproving of political donors receiving rewards and access after parting with their cash – with Conservative voters more concerned than Labour.

 The majority of voters believe that people who donate to political parties should not receive rewards, exclusive polling for Byline Times can reveal.